 Back in the city and hungry – there really is something for everyone with extremely eclectic choices to be had!
 From the famous chunky chips in a cone served with your favourite choice of sauce to oversized waffles with layers of chocolate, fruit and cream along with entire shops dedicated to cheese there is no end of fast food snacking which although tasty is high in fat, salt and sugar!
 But then they also have loads of amazing vegan, veggie, clean and light food cafes and restaurants that were totally delicious!
 Extremes, with everything in between can be found here!
 And I guess that leads us on to the Red Light district which was extreme in a different way!
 Between the windows with the red lights are just standard bars, restaurants and shops where families hang out and you eat and drink while this whole other layer of a world is going on around you, through the red lit doors and behind the normal facades!
 A fascinating area by day and by night …

 We have to say that at times it was great to get back to our oasis of a boutique hotel Monet Garden!
 In such a central location but actually on a quiet street it was calm, tranquil and very comfortable – exactly what you need after a day of cobble street walking, dodging cyclists, squeezing by lots of people on the narrowest of pavements and just generally moving through hustle and bustle … it was a delight of a hotel to take a breath!

-All in all we had a lovely few days in Amsterdam but it didn’t steal our hearts as much as other places have … however we may be tempted back just so as to lie one on those barges, with a G&T in hand, and watch the pretty city roll on by one more time!
+All in all we had a lovely few days in Amsterdam but it didn’t steal our hearts as much as other places have … however we may be tempted back just so as to lie on one of those barges, with a G&T in hand, and watch the pretty city roll by one more time!